DevMa7e1/OSoFaTraBImISoFaCROLVARP/README.md

 Make sure that the exe file is in the same folder as the images and as face_landmarker.task.
 Open the properties of the exe file and unblock it.
 Run the exe file and do the calibration procedure, which should last less than a minute and only has to be done once.

 If you want to make a shortcut to the OSoFaTraBImISoFaCLORVARP binary, make sure to also add the program direcory's path into the Start in textbox.
+### MacOS
+Before you begin, you are going to need:
+#### Software:
+* A copy of the pkg version of OSoFaTraBImISoFaCROLVARP for your architecture (x86_64 or ARM) (you can get it from Releases)
+* A copy of face_landmarker.task from Google (you can get it [here](https://storage.googleapis.com/mediapipe-models/face_landmarker/face_landmarker/float16/latest/face_landmarker.task))
+* The eight PNG images with the same resolution
+* OBS installed
+#### Hardware:
+* Computer
+* Webcam

+### First setup:
+1. Install the package
+2. Make a new folder on the Desktop
+3. Put the eight PNG images and the face_landmarker.task file inside
+4. Open the Terminal
+5. Navigate to your folder
+6. Open OSoFaTraBImISoFaCROLVARP by typing its name into the terminal

+Now, all you're going to need to do is execute the AppImage file and calibrate the software.
+Calibration usually takes less than a minute and only has to be done once.
 ## Different problems that might arise and how to fix them
 ### Program closes quickly before being opened
 The most common cause is that no camera is plugged in, recognized, or matches the stream index